CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Note: You may modify the script's file directly to patch another function.
 See all instructions in the file for details on usage.

-## NVDA Debug & Test Tools configuration
+<a id="settings"></a>
+## Settings

-The log reader commands and the python console extension feature may require a specific configuration.
+Some features of the add-on may require a specific configuration.
-To use functions that allow to view source code in your editor, you should first configure your editor's command line.
-If NVDA's file need to be viewed and if you are not running from source, you also need to configure NVDA's source code path.

-### Editor's command line configuration
+A settings panel allows to enable them or to control how they work.
+To view and modify these settings, go to NVDA menu -> Preferences and select the category NVDA Dev & Test Toolbox.
+This settings dialog can also be accessed directly from the Logs Manager dialog.

+These settings are global and are not affected by profile switching.

+<a id="settingsOpenCommand"></a>
+### Command to open a file in your favorite editor

+Some features allow to see content in your favorite editor.
+This includes the commands to view the source file [from a log](#logReaderOpenSourceFile) or [from an object in the console](#pythonConsoleOpenCodeFile) as well as the [log manager](#oldLogsBackup)'s Open button.

-To use the 'open source code' command or the `openCodeFile` console command, you need first to configure the command that will be called to open the file in your favorite editor.
+To use them, you first need to configure the command that will be called to open the file in your favorite editor.
-For this, open the NVDA console (NVDA+control+Z) and type the following line and then Enter:
-`config.conf['ndtt']['sourceFileOpener'] = r'"C:\path\to\my\editor\editor.exe" "{path}":{line}'`
+The command should be of the form:
+`"C:\path\to\my\editor\editor.exe" "{path}":{line}`
 You should of course modify this line according to the real name and location of your editor and the syntax used by it to open files.
 `{path}` will be replaced by the full path of the file to open and `{line}` by the line number where you want the cursor to be set.
 For Notepad++ for example the command to type in the console would be:
-`config.conf['ndtt']['sourceFileOpener'] = r'"C:\Program Files\Notepad++\notepad++.exe" "{path}" -n{line}'`
+`"C:\Program Files\Notepad++\notepad++.exe" "{path}" -n{line}`

+<a id="settingsNvdaSourcePath"></a>
-### NVDA source code path configuration
+### NVDA source code path

-When a file belonging to NVDA's core is listed in the traceback, the line is of the following form:
-`File "config\profileUpgrader.pyc", line 30, in upgrade`
+When using a command to [view the source file from a log](#logReaderOpenSourceFile) or [from an object in the console](#pythonConsoleOpenCodeFile), the file may belong to NVDA itself.

-If you are not running NVDA from source, you may specify an alternate location where the source file will be found, e.g. the place where you have cloned NVDA source files.
+If you are not running NVDA from source, your NVDA only contains compiled files.
+Thus you may specify here an alternate location where the corresponding source file will be found, e.g. the place where you have cloned NVDA source files, so that a source file can be opened anyway.
-In this case, you have to configure the path where you have NVDA source files located.

-For this, open the NVDA console (NVDA+control+Z) and type the following line and then Enter:
-`config.conf['ndtt']['nvdaSourcePath'] = r'C:\pathExample\GIT\nvda\source'`
+The path should be such as:
+`C:\pathExample\GIT\nvda\source`
 Of course, replace the path of NVDA source with the correct one.

 Be sure however that the version of your source file (e.g. GIT commit) is the same as the one of the running instance of NVDA.

+<a id="settingsLogsBackup"></a>
+### Backup of old logs

+The combobox Backup of old logs allows to enable or disable the [feature](#oldLogsBackup).
+If it is enabled, you can also specify below in "Limit the number of backups" the maximum number of backups you want to keep.
+These settings only take effect at next NVDA startup when the backup takes place.

 ## Change log